-8.2 TIMESCALES FOR THE PROVISION OF SERVICES BOUGHT BACK FROM THE LA USING DELEGATED BUDGETS date of the agreement, whichever is the later.
+8.2 TIMESCALES FOR THE PROVISION OF SERVICES BOUGHT BACK FROM THE LOCAL AUTHORITY USING DELEGATED BUDGETS

+The term of any arrangement with a school to buy services or facilities from the local authority is limited to a maximum of three years from the inception of the scheme or the date of the agreement, whichever is the later.
 Any subsequent agreement relating to the same services will be limited to a maximum of five years.
 However, for contracts for supply of catering services an extension to five and seven years is allowable.